 It works extremely well with a really tight draw with one open and obviously much looser draws with 2 and 3 ports open.

 The paint job looks and feels more like enamel so like I said it looks as though it will take some knocks.

 I received the white version and against the shiny shiny stainless steel accents it looks very smart – other colours are Black, Purple, Red, Blue, White and Stainless Steel and I guess you could switch them around to get funky combos of colour.

 All in all it’s a nice looking device that shouts class.

 How Does the Vaporfi Rocket 3 Kit Perform?

 First up in wattage mode:

 I popped in a 70/30 VG and PG mix e-liquid onto the pre-installed sub-ohm 0.5ohm coil – for the record it was Vaporfi’s Pineapple Pow.

-The coil wicked beautifully and I began with the airflow open and at 30 watts.
+The coil wicked beautifully with my Twelve Monkeys E Liquid and I began with the airflow open and at 30 watts.